 ‘Life begins on the other side of despair.’ ~ Jean-Paul Sartre

 My visual art has always leaned towards the sublime and formalist – be it Romanticism’s imaginative relationship with nature, Jungian ideas of the collective unconscious (notable in Abstract Expressionism), Kandinsky’s notion of the spiritual in art or Eastern philosophical musings about connectedness.
-Such themes continue to inform my work, but somewhere along the line I began writing and the anger just poured out, often with the mouth of a sailor!
+Such themes continue to inform my work, but somewhere along the line I began writing and the despair just poured out, often with the mouth of a sailor!
 I think I get that from my father who was a builder, for they tend to have a similar command of the King’s English.
-I decided to harness such impotent rage and channel it which culminated in my first novel, Adrift in Amnesia, and book of poetry, The Cycle Diaries (samples below).
-Other pieces take the form of short stories, poems and sweary, bloggy diatribes (taking literary cues less from the lofty ideals of Romanticism and more from the DIY ethos of punk and hip-hop alongside anti-establishment comedians like Bill Hicks and George Carlin), which evolved largely from the paintings on plasterboard that I have also shared here (although not the swearier stuff!).
-Among other things, I’ve become interested in exploring notions of authenticity – if such a thing is even possible – in an era of digital colonialism (I can’t think of a more striking example of the ‘they-self’ than social media!).
-It would appear to be the kind of empty, meaningless suffering Nietzsche wrote about that lies at the heart of our current existential malaise: apparently an age of plenty, where our lives have never been made so comfortable by technology, there seems to be no end of despair!
-Emptiness is a curious subject of extremes, and I wonder which is more authentic: a crisis of meaning expressed in the aforementioned, or is it a beautiful enigma observed by ancient Eastern mystics?
+I decided to harness such disillusioned gloom and channel it which culminated in my first novel, Adrift in Amnesia, and book of poetry, The Cycle Diaries (samples below – I expand on the literary influences behind each book in the introductions).
+Other pieces take the form of short stories, poetry and sweary prose poems taking literary cues less from the lofty ideals of Romanticism and more from the unapologetic, dynamite anger of punk and hip-hop, alongside anti-establishment comedians like Bill Hicks and George Carlin, which evolved largely from my earlier paintings on plasterboard.
+Despite poetry and storytelling seeming somewhat anachronistic in a boringly stagnant culture of social media influencers, podcasts and iPhones (apparently, no one reads anymore), I live in hope that people will eventually tire of a terminally online world and pick up a book instead.
+I have started work on a new novel, a fairy tale adventure involving two lovable cats in search of a new home, and may share some posts of its development later in the year.

 adrift in amnesia (extracts of chapters 1–4)